andresriancho/w3af/doc/sphinx/phases.rst

 .. note::

    Ideas:
-    * Write your own output plugin to send vulnerabilities to an internal issue tracker using REST API.
+    * Send vulnerabilities to an internal issue tracker using its REST API
     * Parse ``w3af``'s XML output and use it as input for other tools